David Alton: House of Lords

+International sanctions

 On 26 March 2021, it was announced that Alton was one of two members of the House of Lords to be sanctioned by China for spreading what it called "lies and disinformation" about the country.
 He was subsequently banned from entering China, Hong Kong and Macau, and Chinese citizens and institutions are prohibited from doing business with him.
 The sanctions were condemned by the Prime Minister and led the Foreign Secretary to summon the Chinese ambassador.

+On the 12 December 2022, Alton was sanctioned by Iran, along with the Chief of the Defence Staff, a Government Minister, Members of Parliament, as well as other individuals and institutions from the UK.
+It is understood that this was done because of Alton's criticism of Iran's Human Rights record.

+Alton was formally denounced by the North Korean regime and told he would be listed as an enemy of their State because of his collaboration with the UN Commission of Inquiry into North Korea which found evidence of crimes against humanity and for providing support to escapees.

+Alton was included amongst 21 UK Parliamentarians in the Russian Foreign Ministry's personal sanction list issued on 23rd April 2025.